 Kathy M. Gandara has been a member of the State Bar of California since 1995.
 She was initially employed by law firms in Los Angeles, and later, the Inland Empire, before venturing out on her own in 2008.
 After 15 years of litigating civil cases, her practice evolved into specializing in conducting neutral, third party investigations for both public entity and private employers.
 Among the types of employment matters Ms. Gandara has investigated are claims of discrimination, retaliation, sexual harassment, disparate treatment, hostile work environment, fraud and other workplace misconduct.
 Having conducted numerous investigations for public sector employers, she is well versed in POBR and FBOR.
 Ms. Gandara is experienced in investigating allegations of misconduct against high-ranking public officials and presenting results in closed sessions before elected boards.
 She also provides training to human resource professionals on conducting fair and thorough workplace investigations.
 Ms. Gandara has been a member of AWI since 2010.
 She is the convener of AWI's Inland Empire Local Circle.

-Nikki Hall, a partner of the San Francisco based law firm of Renne Sloan Holtzman Sakai, leads the firm’s investigative practice.
-Ms. Hall has specialized in employment law since 1996.
-She started her career as a plaintiff-side employment litigator prior to representing employers.
-Ms. Hall’s practice is now focused on conducting workplace investigations for public sector employers.
-She has conducted more than 70 investigations, many involving high-ranking employees, law enforcement officers and elected officials.
-Ms. Hall’s background as both a plaintiff and management side employment litigator gives her a unique ability to serve as a neutral investigator.
-Having conducted numerous high-profile public safety investigations, Ms. Hall is well versed in the Public Safety Procedural Bill of Rights and Firefighters Procedural Bill of Rights.
-She also regularly leads investigations training statewide and nationally and is co-author of Conducting Effective Personnel Investigations: A Manual for Public Sector Managers (Public Law Group Press, 3rd Edition.)
+Nikki Hall is a Partner of Van Dermyden Maddux Law Corporation and heads up the firm’s Bay Area office.
+Nikki has specialized in employment law since 1996 and has represented both employers and employees during her career.
+She started her practice as a plaintiff-side employment litigator prior to representing employers.
+Nikki’s practice is now focused on conducting workplace investigations.
+She has handled more than one hundred investigations, many involving high-ranking employees, law enforcement officers and elected officials.
+Nikki’s background as both a plaintiff and management side employment litigator gives her a unique ability to serve as a neutral investigator.
+Having conducted numerous investigations for public sector employers, Nikki is well versed in the Public Safety Officers Procedural Bill of Rights Act and the Firefighters Procedural Bill of Rights, as well as the Weingarten rights afforded to public employees.
+She also regularly leads investigation training seminars and is co-author of the book, Conducting Effective Personnel Investigations, A Manual for Public Sector Managers (Public Law Group Press, 3rd Edition).

 Susan Hatmaker is a native of central California and as an attorney has represented employers and conducted workplace investigations for over twenty-one years.
 She has conducted innumerable investigations for both public and private sector entities including complaints of workplace safety and rule violations, hostile work environment, sexual harassment, discrimination and retaliation, workplace theft, and substance abuse.
 Ms. Hatmaker has also conducted thorough and confidential investigations involving department heads, company presidents and other company officers.
 Ms. Hatmaker is the president of Hatmaker Law Group and her firm handles labor and employment law and litigation for employers of all sizes.
 She provides counseling and training to employers on employment compliance with state and federal laws, represents employers at administrative proceedings and also provides representation of school districts in charter school law and related matters.
 Ms. Hatmaker received her J.D. with Distinction from the University of the Pacific McGeorge School of Law in 1994 and is admitted to the state bars of California and Nevada.
 Ms. Hatmaker is a frequent speaker on employment and labor law topics.